AicoSchreurs/Parsing-House-Facades/README.md

 | `cleanup_memory` | Clears memory after processing an image to prevent memory issues. |

 #### 6. Evaluation loop
-Iterates over all annotated images and runs the full pipeline for eacht of the three conditions:
+Iterates over all annotated images and runs the full pipeline for each of the three conditions:

 **Original** - SAM runs on the unmodified image.
 Filtered masks are stored as the reference baseline.